DBUPDGEN

 Assembly Files

-DBUPDGEN scans the changed .ASSEM files in the ASSEMBLIES directory for $USEDBY directives, and adds all referring files to the update script, even if they are unchanged, in case the assembly must be dropped and all dependent objects with it.
+If DBUPDGEN finds that a .dll, .cs or .vb file has changed, DBUPDGEN includes the corresponding .assem file in the update script, even if the .assem file itself is unchanged.
+If there is no .assem file in version-control, DBUPDGEN produces a warning and does not include the missing file.
+The .dll, .cs or .vb file is also included in the script, but it is commented out.
+DBUPDGEN scans the .assem files in the update script for $USEDBY directives, and adds all files referring to the assembly to the update script, even if they are unchanged, in case the assembly must be dropped and all dependent objects with it.
 For more information about the CLR in AbaPerls, see the CLR page.

 Site-specific Files

-In the same vein, if there are site-specific versions of a file, and the main file has changed, then all site-specific versions are also included in the update script.
+If there are site-specific versions of a file, and the main file has changed, then all site-specific versions are also included in the update script.
 The reverse does not apply.
-Example: there are there files: SOME_SP.SP, SOME_SP%ABC.SP and SOME_SP%XYZ.SP.
-If SOME_SP.SP has changed, DBUPDGEN includes also SOME_SP%ABC.SP and SOME_SP%XYZ.SP in the update script, even if they are unchanged.
-On the other hand, say that SOME_SP%ABC.SP has changed while the other two files have not.
-In this case, only SOME_SP%ABC_SP will appear in the update script.
+Example: there are three files: some_sp.sp, some_sp@abc.sp and some_sp@xyz.sp.
+If some_sp.sp has changed, DBUPDGEN includes some_sp@abc.sp and some_sp@xyz.sp in the update script, no matter whether they have changed.
+On the other hand, if some_sp@abc.sp is the only file of the three that has changed, it will also be the only one included in the update script.

 Table Files

-If a file with the extension .TBL has changed, DBUPDGEN creates SQL code to implement the change, by moving the data from the old schema of the table to the new schema.
-DBUPDGEN also includes other files related to the table, even if these files are changed.
-See further the section Table Updates below for a complete discussion.
+If a file with the extension .tbl has changed, DBUPDGEN creates SQL code to implement the change, by moving the data from the old schema of the table to the new schema.
+DBUPDGEN also includes other files in the subsystem related to the table, no matter whether these files have changed or not.
+See further the section Table Updates for a complete discussion.

 View Files

-If a file with the extension .VIEW has changed, DBUPDGEN also includes any files with indexes and triggers on the view.
+If a file with the extension .view has changed, DBUPDGEN also includes any files with indexes and triggers on the view, so they can be re-applied.
+DBUPDGEN does not consider the possibility that there are views or triggers on the view in other subsystems.

-Traversing SourceSafe projects is alas a slow procedure, so DBUPDGEN may need to run for over 30 minutes for a large project.
+Traversing SourceSafe projects is a slow procedure, so DBUPDGEN may need to run for considerable time for a large subsystem.
 To keep you awake, DBUPDGEN occasionally reports which file it is processing.
-Since it traverses each subsystem twice, you are likely to see the same file mentioned twice too.
+Since it traverses each subsystem twice, you are likely to see the same file mentioned twice.

 Note, there are actions that you could take to decrease the execution time for DBUPDGEN: